boeni-industries/aico/docs/concepts/agency/agency-roadmap.md

   - [ ] Iterate on prompts, policies, and UX based on real usage data.

 > **Exit condition:** AICO behaves as a coherent, self-motivated, relationship-centric companion whose inner life (goals, curiosities, hobbies, reflections) is legible through conversation and embodiment, with the full conceptual architecture implemented in practice.

+## Implementation Completion Checklist (Cross-Phase)

+These items ensure that early "basic" or placeholder implementations are fully evolved into the intended system by the time all phases are complete:

+- [ ] **Planner maturity**: LLM-backed planning with robust templates and pattern selection, with fallbacks documented and tested.
+- [ ] **Scheduler & resource management**: `_check_resource_constraints` and quiet-hours logic enforce real system limits and user preferences for all agency tasks.
+- [ ] **Proactive behaviours**: Follow-ups/reminders move from simple checks to policy-aware, relationship- and values-informed behaviours.
+- [ ] **Agency visibility & UX**: All internal agency components (goals, plans, intentions, curiosity, hobbies, reflections) are surfaced through consistent explanations, logs, and embodiment cues.
+- [ ] **Mock/stub cleanup**: All temporary stubs, mocks, and "Phase 1 skeleton" code paths are either removed or clearly marked as legacy paths with replacement implementations in place.